Archives and Records

 Alumnae and friends of Holy Cross sponsored institutions who wish to contribute to the ministries of the Sisters of the Holy Cross may contact our Development Office.

-The Congregation of the Sisters of the Holy Cross traces its origin to Le Mans, France, where in 1841 four women received the religious habit from Father Basil Anthony Moreau, founder.
+The Congregation of the Sisters of the Holy Cross traces its origin to Le Mans, France.
+In 1841 four women received the religious habit from Father Basil Anthony Moreau, our founder.
 In 1843 some sisters arrived at Notre Dame, Indiana, to assist the Holy Cross priests and brothers, and to begin their ministry of education.
-Their ministries expanded to include health care during the Civil War, when 64 of the 160 sisters in the United States nursed the sick and wounded on both sides of the conflict.
+Their ministries expanded to include health care during the Civil War.
+Sixty-four Holy Cross Sisters, of the 160 sisters in the United States, nursed the sick and wounded on both sides of the conflict.
 The sisters’ services were again called for during the Spanish-American War when 12 sisters served in the Army camps in Kentucky and Georgia.
 In subsequent years the missions of the Sisters of the Holy Cross expanded to include not only many parts of the United States, but also Bangladesh, Brazil, Ghana, India, Mexico, Peru and Uganda.

 The purpose of the association is “to promote and stimulate historical study of and research on those religious communities (priests, brothers and sisters) which trace their origins to Father Basil Anthony Moreau of Le Mans, France.”
 Find more details on their website.